rjadeee7/rjadeee7/README.md

-Hi there, I’m @rjadeee7
+Hi there, I’m @rjadeee7\
-I’m interested in data engineering and I’m currently learning python and sql Welcome to the space where I record my learning journey!
+I’m interested in data engineering and currently learning Python and SQL during my free time\
+Welcome to the space where I record my learning journey :)